 Generally, the German economy is an export-orientated one.
 It relies heavily on its reputation for quality engineering products produced by companies like Siemens, Mercedes-Benz, Audi, and BMW.

 But is a large economy the only thing Germany is known for?
 Certainly not!
 The country’s rich history, art, politics, and culture, spanning over 1,000 years, are also some things to admire.

 A haunting past – namely Nazi Germany’s less than glorious twelve-year reign between 1933 and 1945 – has also left its mark on German culture forever.

 - Understanding German Culture

-- #2: Not many things in German culture are American-inspired
+- 1. Not many things in German Culture are American-Inspired

-- #3: There is way more to experience in Germany than just Berlin and Munich
+- 2. There’s more to Germany than just Berlin and Munich Attractions

 Understanding German Culture